Amorphic complexity of group actions with applications to quasicrystals: Introduction

 In this article, we propose amorphic complexity---a notion recently introduced for $\Z$-actions \cite{FuhrmannGroegerJaeger2016}---as a promising candidate for this purpose.
 To that end, we extend amorphic complexity to actions of locally compact, $\sigma$-compact and amenable groups.
-We will see that amorphic complexity is tailor-made to study strictly ergodic systems with discrete spectrum and continuous eigenfunctions, that is, minimal mean equicontinuous systems \cite[Corollary~1.6]{FuhrmannGroegerLenz2021}.
+We will see that amorphic complexity is tailor-made to study strictly ergodic systems with discrete spectrum and continuous eigenfunctions, that is, minimal mean equicontinuous systems \cite[Corollary~1.6]{FuhrmannGroegerLenz2022}.
 Most importantly, however, we show that amorphic complexity is not only theoretically well-behaved but also well-computable in specific examples.
 This is particularly true due to a neat connection to fractal geometry.
 We elaborate on this in the last section of this article where we apply our findings to model sets---particular Delone sets constructed by means of Meyer's cut and project method \cite{Meyer1972}.
+Note that the relation between fractal geometry and ergodic theory is a well-established field of research which goes back to Billinglsey and Furstenberg \cite{Billingsley1960,Furstenberg1967}.
+For results on this relation in the context of quasicrystals and, more generally, aperiodic order, we refer the interested reader, for instance, to \cite{Fogg2002,KellendonkLenzSavinien2015,Julien2017} and references therein.

 Before we introduce amorphic complexity and discuss our main results in more detail, let us briefly clarify some basic terminology.
 A triple $(X,G,\alpha)$ is called a \emph{(topological) dynamical system} if $X$ is a compact metric space (endowed with a metric $d$), $G$ is a topological group and $\alpha$ is a continuous action of $G$ on $X$ by homeomorphisms (continuity of $\alpha$ is understood as continuity of the map $G\times X \ni(g,x)\mapsto \alpha(g)(x)\in X$).
 In the following, we use the shorthand $gx$ instead of $\alpha(g)(x)$ for the action of $g\in G$ on $x\in X$ via $\alpha$.
 Likewise, we may occasionally keep the action $\alpha$ implicit and simply refer to $(X,G)$ as a dynamical system.